What is Positive Discipline

 Chalker Elementary School

 is located northeast of Metro Atlanta in Kennesaw, Georgia.
 It is one of sixty-seven elementary schools in the Cobb County School District.
-As a national demonstration site for Positive Discipline, the program has served as the school’s foundation for a nurturing a positive and safe learning environment for more than five years.
+Positive Discipline has served as the school’s foundation for a nurturing a positive and safe learning environment for more than eight years.
 With a student body of approximately nine hundred twenty students from various cultures and social economic backgrounds, the school’s goal is to create classrooms that enhance academic learning, cooperation, self discipline, conflict resolution, and responsibility.
 The Chalker staff has been trained to provide a nurturing environment by a Certified Positive Discipline Associate Bill Scott, the principal.

 Teachers at Chalker schedule class meetings a minimum of three days a week.
 Class meetings help to create a sense of community.
 Not only are class meetings used for problem solving, but also to help emphasize the positive attributes of students, while providing positive criticism and support.
 A sense of community is evident when students feel part of a cooperative, friendly atmosphere where they are treated as valued and respected members of the group.
 While it often takes time for some students to feel comfortable expressing themselves in meetings, a safe trusting environment is the vehicle for promoting involvement.